SunilKuruba/AWS-Bedrock-Based-LLM-Conversation-API-with-Ollama-Integration-with-Dockerized-Deployment/README.md

    ```bash
    src/main/aws/lambda.py
    ```
-2. Ensure that the Lambda function is correctly configured to communicate with AWS Bedrock and Ollama.
+2. Ensure that the Lambda function is correctly configured to communicate with AWS Bedrock.

 ---